Arts and Industries Building: 21st century

 Revitalization of the shell alone was solicited in 2010.
 A complete restoration was projected to cost $200 million ($65 million in structural renovations alone) and last until 2014.
 In January 2014, the Smithsonian announced that the building would remain closed for the foreseeable future, citing funding concerns.
 But on April 12, 2015, Smithsonian Acting Secretary Albert Horvath said about 40 percent of the building would reopen in fall 2015 for use as a short-term exhibit space.
 Smithsonian officials said that the building had been architecturally stabilized, and minor refurbishments made to the bathrooms, HVAC system, and interior paint scheme.
 Horvath said the building would not completely reopen and its fate had not yet been clarified or determined.

 After 2015, the building was used occasionally for special events, such as the Smithsonian Folklife Festival.
 The Arts and Industries Building reopened in November 2021 for its first exhibition since 2004, Futures, scheduled to run through July 2022.
 Afterward, the building is scheduled to be closed for significant renovations, which would allow it to be permanently reopened as early as 2028.
 The building was evaluated as a possible home for the National Museum of the American Latino or the Smithsonian American Women's History Museum.

 The building has hosted a number of exhibitions and artists in residence, such as Catie Cuan, a Futurist-in-Residence who performed at the closing ceremonies of the Futures exhibit on July 6, 2022.

+In August of 2026, the Smithsonian Board of Regents voted to set the building as the permanent site of the National Museum of the American Latino.